Nigerian police ranks, symbols, duties and salaries (updated)

 The Inspector of Police

 An Inspector of Police manages teams of Constables and Sergeants.
 A confirmed Inspector is denoted by a small bar above a larger one.
-A Principal Inspector rank is symbolized by three parallel bars, and a Chief Inspector by four parallel bars.
+A Principal Inspector rank is symbolised by three parallel bars, and a Chief Inspector by four parallel bars.

 Sergeant Major

 A Sergeant Major is the highest-ranked non-commissioned officer of the NPF.
 The rank is also the highest of the junior officers of the force.
 Officers in this rank are tasked with assisting administrative officers in regiments.
+The symbol for this rank is the country's coat of arms.

 Read also